EyeSeeTea/d2-logger/README.md

     - Please note that `auth` is not mandatory if it's used in the DHIS2 app instead of in a script.
     - Please note that if the `organisationUnitId` is not added to the configuration, then the logs will be registered in the DHIS2 program in the global organization unit.
-    - If `debug` is `true`, then in addition to registering the logs in the DHIS2 program, they will also be displayed on the console with the format: `[DEBUG] [date] message`
+    - If `debug` is `true`, then in addition to registering the logs in the DHIS2 program, they will also be displayed on the console.

 2. Displaying the logs only in the console: